We are eSmart

-This is a framework that sits across the entire school – teachers, students, parents and the school community – and it is embedded into the school through our curriculum implementation, our leadership development and practice, our technology systems as well as in our wellbeing programs.
+This is a framework that sits across the entire school – teachers, students, parents and the school community – and it is embedded into the school through our curriculum implementation, our leadership development and practice, our technology systems and our wellbeing programs.

 Please visit the Bullying.
 No Way! website (www.bullyingnoway.gov.au) for practical advice and information to help students, parents, teachers and other members of the school community to work together against bullying.

 We feel confident our students, staff and the wider school community are well supported to be smart, safe and responsible users of digital technology.

 We encourage everyone in the school community to continue to uphold and promote eSmart behaviours, at school and at home.
 If you are aware of any incidents of bullying, cyber bullying or risky online behaviour, please contact the Principal or our eSmart coordinator.

 eSmart – a community of schools committed to teaching the smart, safe and responsible use of online technology. eSmart is an initiative of the Alannah & Madeline Foundation.